 Pairs who want to create a similar look for their own intimate backyard weddings should take the advice of Stephanie, who created such a beautiful setting for the couple and their guests.
 "Don't overcomplicate.
 Less is always more!" she suggests.
 "When planning an at-home wedding, utilize your backdrop as the main focal point and accent with florals and personal touches to make the celebration complete."

-Take a look at the images in the slideshow above to see more from this wedding featuring an elegant, luxurious feel with a blue-and-white color palette.
+Take a look at the wedding photos in the slideshow above to see more from this wedding featuring an elegant, luxurious feel with a blue-and-white color palette.
 Happy planning!